 Are there Kodi Compatible Free VPNs?

 PureVPN is a free VPN app for Kodi that also offers a dedicated add-on for it.
-This makes it extremely convenient to run a VPN from within Kodi’s native interface in order to bypass geo-restricted on streaming add-ons.
+This makes it extremely convenient to run a VPN on Kodi from Kodi’s native interface in order to bypass geo-restricted on streaming add-ons.

 Which Free VPN Works with Firestick?

 Surfshark has a rating of 4.1 on Amazon Store and is one of the few free VPNs with a dedicated app for Firestick.
-It is compatible with all second generation Firestick devices and works exceptionally well for bypassing geo-restrictions on Firestick SVoD and IPTV apps.
+It is compatible with all second generation Firestick devices and works exceptionally well for bypassing geo-restrictions on Firestick, SVoD and IPTV apps.
 Here are the recommended VPN on Firestick list.

 Which Free VPN is Best for Netflix?